Ways to celebrate Juneteenth

 Today Juneteenth holds growing levels of importance within Black families and communities, but the ongoing commitment toward freedom remains central to this joyous occasion.

-With some help from our friends and fellow Hallmarkers, we compiled lots of ideas, activities and more to help inspire your Juneteenth celebrations.
+With some help from our friends and fellow Hallmarkers, we compiled lots of ideas, activities and other ways to celebrate Juneteenth.
 No matter how you choose to celebrate, you’ll be joining plenty of others in a long tradition of Freedom Day festivities.

 There's more than one way to celebrate Juneteenth